Apple's search technology lawsuit against Samsung may go on hold

+NEW YORK, June 1 (IFR) - New York-based law firm DLA Piper has hired former US Federal Reserve Bank attorney Michael Silva as a partner in the firm's government affairs practice.

-SAN JOSE, California A U.S. judge on Thursday asked Apple Inc (AAPL.O) and Samsung Electronics Co Ltd (005930.KS) whether an Apple patent lawsuit over search technology should be put on hold for several months until after an appeals court resolves a separate lawsuit between the two companies.
+SAN JOSE, Calif.
+Feb 14 A U.S. judge on Thursday asked Apple Inc and Samsung Electronics Co Ltd whether an Apple patent lawsuit over search technology should be put on hold for several months until after an appeals court resolves a separate lawsuit between the two companies.

 Apple won a $1.05 billion verdict last year against Samsung in a California trial court, but U.S. District Judge Lucy Koh rejected Apple's request for a permanent sales ban against several Samsung phones.
 Apple has appealed and a ruling is not expected until September at the earliest.